jyg/pdc/readme.md

 * open pdc-help.pd

 Current limitations :
-- Only non signal inlets and outlets
+- Only non signal inlets and outlets.
+Use receive~ and throw~ instead.
-- Max number of clones: 8